wolf-justin0103/laravel-perm/README.md

     'models' => [

         /*
-         * When using the "HasPermissions" trait from this package, we need to know which
+         * When using the "HasRoles" trait from this package, we need to know which
          * Eloquent model should be used to retrieve your permissions.
 Of course, it
          * is often just the "Permission" model but you may use whatever you like.
          *